amuammarzein/amuammarzein/README.md

 - ⚡ Fun fact: ...
 -->
 ⚡ Fun fact:
-- 👯 I’m looking to collaborate on projects that are using PHP.
+- 👯 I’m looking to collaborate on projects that are using PHP & Javascript.
 - 🌱 I’m currently learning JavaScript and mathematics required for ML and Data Science.
-- :pencil2: I Write blogs on karyastudio.com/blog on free days.
+- :pencil2: I write blogs on karyastudio.com/blog on free days.
 - :musical_note: I love to hear country music.